 You’ll notice that neither one of them wish Zack a farewell.
-That sounds like everyone was on board with Ricks film, until certain people became involved, which they both acknowledge in their ending speech; but that’s my own thought.
-The odd thing about that, is in an interview where Affleck mentions his title for the film, he says:
+That sounds like everyone was on board with Ricks film until certain people became involved.
+They both acknowledge as much in their ending speech, but that’s my own thought.
+The odd thing about that is in an interview where Affleck mentions his title for the film.
+He says:

 “I think it’s going to be called ‘The Batman’ … at least that’s what we are going with now.
 I might change it, I think that’s about it right now, that’s all I got”

 Why was he so uncertain about the title of his own film?
 Speculation again, but maybe that was his way of making it known that he wasn’t happy about what was happening to the script of his film.

 Now, I want to make it clear: I am not blaming Johns in any derogatory way about what happened with the fallout of Ben stepping down to direct The Batman.
 My source informed me of what transpired between the two.
 The level of blame is really on the studio for allowing these poor decisions to fester in the first place.
 Johns was put in the position to make the DC Films successful and it was all riding on him.

 I’m sure most of us would have done the same thing if we knew our jobs were on the line.
 We know we’ve written amazing story arcs that have been popular among the Comic Book fan-base.
 Johns has written amazing work with Green Lantern and Flash, while crafting one of my favorite arcs with Flashpoint.